koelslaw/elastic-curriculum-engineer/notes/README.md

 - Administrator Access to both machines
 - ssh or putty (windows)
 - rdp
+- Git installed
+- Code Editor

 ### EC2 Components
-The recommended setup is to do prior to class.
-The intention is to have a windows server and an elastic machine for every student.
+The recommended setup is done prior to class.
+Every Student will have a windows server and an elastic stack to send their logs.

 ### Setup Linux